 REM is a reality generator, in which we can access the templates that are the basis of meaning.
 In other words it is while drifting into REM that we can process what is happening to us and so make sense of it.

 And while all dreaming is an intense REM trance state, meaningful therapeutic trance work is based on the replication of that focused REM state in the therapy room.

 We learn in trance, make love in trance and are depressed, angry and addicted in trance.
 The state of flow and presence is a trance state as is conversation, boredom and crucially the accessing of memories.
 Good exposure therapy in trance is often about generating the possibility of a different and more beneficial set of trance possibilities outside the therapy room.

-The definition of hypnosis or trance state is any artificial means of accessing the REM state.
-And there are many ways – startling, chanting, stroking, staring and so on – ask any unscrupulous politician or preacher.
+And there are many ways – startling, chanting, stroking, staring and so on.
+Ask any unscrupulous politician or preacher.

 - Trance is literal

 - Take responsibility (e.g. for walking and breathing)

 - Has vast range of unrecognised capabilities

 - Influences through intuition, guesses, dreams and emotions